nickaldred/SQL_product_API/README.md

 Commands:

-/login
+/login/<username>/<password>
-Asks the user for the login details of the API.
+Provide the username and login within the URL
 After a successful login will return a JWT token which can be used to access the other commands of the API.